So what documents do you need in place?

-A will is a legal document that gives instructions on how to handle your property when you die.
+A will is a legal document that gives instructions on how to handle your property after you die.
 It acts as a guide so your estate (real property, bank accounts, investments and your “stuff”) can be distributed according to your wishes.
 The Certified Elder Law Attorney’s (CELA) at Hurley Elder Care Law will work with you to draft a will specific to your needs that appoints an executor who will carry out the instructions specified in your will.

 Trusts are not just estate planning tools for the wealthy!
-In fact over the last few decades, people across all income brackets have used trust to plan their estates and to avoid the costs and delays of probate.
+In fact over the last few decades, people across all income brackets have used trusts to plan their estates and to avoid the costs and delays of probate.
 A trust is a separate legal entity that controls the assets you place into it.
 Determining if a trust is the right tool for you is an important part of designing an overall estate plan.
 The Certified Elder Law Attorney’s at Hurley Elder Care Law can review your family’s situation and recommend a plan that will minimize many of the bureaucratic headaches for your survivors, ease the potential conflict among family members and maximize the assets that can be distributed to your heirs.

 Estate Planning Basics

-Because estate planning is not just about reducing taxes but also about making sure your assets are distributed as you wish both now and after you’re gone, you need to consider three questions before you begin your estate planning.
+Because estate planning is not just about reducing taxes but also about making sure your assets are distributed as you wish both now and after you’re gone, you need to consider some questions before you begin your estate planning.

 If you are married, before you can decide who should inherit your assets, you must consider marital rights.
 States have different laws designed to protect surviving spouses.
 If you die without a will or living trust, state law will dictate how much passes to your spouse.
 Even with a will or living trust, if you provide less for your spouse than state law deems appropriate, the law will allow the survivor to elect to receive the greater amount.